OpenArCloud/oscp-geopose-protocol/README.md

 ## Purpose

 Early version of a standard GeoPoseProtocol API i.e. a request/response protocol for visual localization.
-The GeoPose encoding has been standardized by [OGC GeoPose Working Group](https://www.ogc.org/projects/groups/geoposeswg).
+The OGC GeoPose encoding has been standardized with contributions from OARC members and can be read here [OGC GeoPose Standard]([https://www.ogc.org/projects/groups/geoposeswg](https://docs.ogc.org/is/21-056r11/21-056r11.html)).